 -

-Less chance of sold-out favourites
+Less risk of sold-out favourites

 Final Takeaway